pablohpsilva/vuejs-component-style-guide/README.md

 [↑ back to Table of Contents](#table-of-contents)

-## Keep component options primitive
+## Keep component props primitive

-While Vue.js supports passing complex JavaScript objects via these attributes, you should try to **keep the component options as primitive as possible**.
+While Vue.js supports passing complex JavaScript objects via these attributes, you should try to **keep the component props as primitive as possible**.
 Try to only use [JavaScript primitives](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) (strings, numbers, booleans) and functions.
 Avoid complex objects.

 ### Why?